Conventions¶

 | Units of measurement | declarer's JSON Schema; allowlist of system namespaces |

-cora.infrastructure.json_schema_validation |
+cora.shared.json_schema_validation |

 | Personal data | Actor state; profile table |